September 19-29, 2024

 The back room contains a raster -based video series exploring oral discourse connections, gradually abstracting participant profiles influenced by phonetic sounds' frequency and dynamics.
 Its soundtrack is a polyphony of 28 voices reciting a script with all the phonemes removed, leaving only transients and attacks.
 This is taken from a composition present on side A of the record.

-“P’shal P’shaw" (white noise #002) is a limited edition vinyl record out with Raster Media (DE).
+“P’shal P’shaw" is a limited edition vinyl record out with Raster Media (DE).
 The LP is accompanied by a booklet detailing Keddie's research into phonetic mimicry and the shifting phonetics of American English.
 This multimedia project explores the auditory and rhythmic nuances of phonetic expression through text, sound, video, data, and customized learning software.
 The album examines the sonic landscape of eight diphthongs in US English through repeated exemplary words, recorded with participants from diverse backgrounds.